ss00831/milestone3/README.md

 3. An external user wants to edit a recipe.
  - Every page has an “Edit Recipe” button and it has an edit form. : UPDATE
 4. An external user wants to remove a recipe.
- - If the password is correct, anyone remove the recipe. : DELETE
+ - If the password is correct, anyone removes the recipe. : DELETE
 5. An external user can send a message.
  - Use EmailJS

-### Mockup
+### Wireframes
 - [ms3-tablet.pdf](https://github.com/ss00831/milestone3/files/4977466/ms3-tablet.pdf)
 - [ms3-desktop.pdf](https://github.com/ss00831/milestone3/files/4977467/ms3-desktop.pdf)
 - [ms3-mobile.pdf](https://github.com/ss00831/milestone3/files/4977468/ms3-mobile.pdf)